yujiri8/yujiri.xyz/reviews/undertale.md

 ## Morality

 One thing I'm disappointed about is that the game doesn't lend any serious consideration to the idea that it is justified for <span class="spoiler">the monsters to kill you to free them all</span>.
-There's not even an ending where you <span class="spoiler">voluntarily submit to this</span>, even though that's the most logical way for this to end if the protagonist has good intentions (and was the ending I thought I was going for on my first run).
+There's not even an ending where you <span class="spoiler">voluntarily submit to this</span>, even though that's the most logical way for this to end if the protagonist has good intentions (and was the ending I thought I was going for on my first run, especially since Sans tells you this is an option).

 Of course, I have to make the monarchy criticism.
 It normalizes monarchy by having both a king and a queen as designated goodguys, like all too much fantasy fiction.
 It also normalizes [schools](/protagonism/children).
 But the [enforcement](/protagonism/enforcement) of these institutions is never seen or mentioned, leaving it possible that the schools aren't coercive and the monarchic titles are misnomers, which I guess makes it still an improvement over the par for this world's fiction?

 # Combat conversation system is capricious

-In general, getting enemies to be spareable involves the Act menu dialogue options, which let you (forgo an attack to) make some attempt at conversation or other non-violent action during a fight.
+In general, getting enemies to be spareable involves the Act menu dialogue options, which let you forgo an attack to make some attempt at conversation or other non-violent action during a fight.
 Unfortunately, there's often no predictable logic to what options will work.
 I recommend asking the wiki if you want to spare an enemy and don't feel like guessing in the dark.
 I used the wiki heavily during my Pacifist run and never regretted it.
 Each character has a separate "In Battle" page, so it's not too hard to do so without spoiling stuff.

 There's also the Flee command; I never figured out exactly how it works.
 Early on it seemed to be 100% reliable, but it's not; then I thought for some time you could only flee against a single enemy, but that's not it either; I saw exceptions on both sides.
 I couldn't find anything on it on Google either.
 I think it just has a high chance to work.
 The main downside for a Pacifist run is that fleeing doesn't give you gold either, while sparing enemies without fleeing still sometimes gets you gold.